 What To Pack for Your Mauritius Trip

-Pack plenty of sunscreen – you will definitely be using it!
+Our #1 tip is to pack plenty of sunscreen – you will definitely be using it!
 You can buy sunscreen once you are on Mauritius, but expect it to cost a lot more than at home.

 Beach towels take up too much room in luggage, so inquire if your hotel or apartment provides them.
 If not, bring a sarong or wrap that can double as a beach towel.

 Camera, Dry Bag, Underwater Action Camera

 You will definitely want to bring a camera to capture the beauty of Mauritius.
 We recommend using an actual travel camera, rather than relying on your phone.
 We use a Canon Rebel with an 18-135mm lens, which is a well-priced camera for travelers.

-Whatever digital devices you will be carrying, be sure to have a dry bag they can all fit into!
-We use the reliable Sea To Summit cases to keep our electronics dry at the beach.
+Whatever digital devices you will be carrying, be sure to have a dry bag they can all fit into.
+We use the reliable Sea To Summit cases to keep our electronics safe when out on the water or at the beach.

-Travel insurance may protect against a wide range of unfortunate events – like lost luggage, delayed flights and injuries and illnesses abroad.
+Travel insurance may protect against a wide range of unfortunate events – like lost luggage, delayed flights and injuries or illnesses abroad.
 Consider traveling protected with coverage for your trip with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.